 A nurse or other trained health professional will give you nivolumab. nivolumab is given through a needle placed in one of your veins.
-It must be given slowly, so the needle will remain in place for 60 minutes and the infusion will be given every 2 weeks (when used alone) or every 3 weeks (when given with ipilimumab).
+It must be given slowly, so the needle will have to remain in place for 60 minutes.
+The infusion will be given every 2 weeks (when used alone) or every 3 weeks (when given with ipilimumab).

 nivolumab comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.